splunk/public-o11y-docs/alerts-detectors-notifications/detector-manage-permissions.rst

 :strong:`Available in Enterprise Edition`
 |hr|

-To help you manage write permissions, Observability Cloud lets you view grant and revoke permissions for detectors.
+To help you manage write permissions, Splunk Observability Cloud lets you view grant and revoke permissions for detectors.

 To learn more about write permissions, see :ref:`about-write-permissions`.